-One distinct difference between the villages, however, is the presence of the many kids playing outside in Wogo.
+One distinct difference between these 2 Indonesian villages, however, is the presence of the many kids playing outside in Wogo.

 In Bena, there were no kids, however they could’ve been in school while we visited in the morning (we visited Wogo in the late afternoon, after school time).

 Nevertheless, there isn’t much space for kids to play in Bena, whereas in Wogo there’s a large open area in the middle of the village.